 Transported by a growing network of volunteers, 412 Food Rescue directly transfers food to nonprofit partners that serve those who are food insecure.

-In the United States, 40% of food is wasted.
+In the United States, up to 40% of food is wasted.

 That’s 62 million tons of wasted food while more than 40 million people are food insecure, meaning they don’t know from where their next meal will come.